Mercedes-Benz A-Class

+The Mercedes-Benz A-Class is a car manufactured by German luxury automaker Mercedes-Benz.
+It has been marketed across four generations as a front-engine, front-wheel drive, five-passenger, five-door hatchback, with a three-door hatchback offered for the second generation, as well as a saloon version for the fourth.

-The Mercedes-Benz A-Class is a compact car produced by the German automobile manufacturer Mercedes-Benz as the brand's entry-level vehicle.
-The first generation (internally coded W168) was introduced in 1997, the second generation (W169) in late 2004 and the third generation (W176) in 2012.
+As the brand's entry-level vehicle, the first generation A-Class, internally coded W168, was introduced in 1997, the second generation (W169) in late 2004 and the third generation (W176) in 2012.
 The fourth generation model (W177), which was launched in 2018, marked the first time the A-Class was offered in the United States and Canada.
 This fourth generation A-Class is also the first to be offered both as a hatchback (W177) and sedan (V177).